 Business advisory services has emerged as a key factor shaping the future of public practice.
-Consumers and SMEs are beginning to expect more services from their accountant, including business advisory.
+Around a third of consumers and SMEs expect to require more services from their accountant and almost 70% of consumers and SMEs would like their accountant to provide business advisory in the future.